addy419/batterylog/README.md

 $ sudo mkdir -p /opt & mv batterylog /opt/batterylog
 ```

-You need to add the `batterylog.system-sleep` scripts to your systemd suspend hook.
+You need to add the `batterylog.system-sleep` script to your systemd suspend hook.

-If you use a normal distro `sudo cp batterylog.system-sleep /usr/lib/systemd/system-sleep/batterylog` should work
+If you use a normal distro `sudo cp /opt/batterylog/batterylog.system-sleep /usr/lib/systemd/system-sleep/batterylog` should work.

 For nixos home-manager, (I use swayidle):
 ```nix
   services.swayidle = {